temochka/Anykey/README.md

 }
 ```

+Recognized top-level (global) settings are:

+* `hotkeys` (required) - an array of hotkey definitions (see below)
+* `workingDirectory` (optional) - a string path to the directory at which to run shell commands (unless overridden per hotkey), defaults to `"/"`.

-All defined hotkey objects should be placed under the top-level `"hotkeys"` array.
-The hotkey object supports the following attributes:
+The hotkey definition supports the following attributes:

 * `title` (required) - a concise description of what the hotkey does.
-It will be shown whenever the hotkey is triggered;
+It will be used in triggered notifications;
 * `key` (required) - a string describing the symbol part of the desired hotkey (e.g., `o` in <kbd>⌘+o</kbd>);
 * `modifiers` (required) — a string array of one or more modifiers (see below) that need to be held for the key to trigger the command;
 * `shellCommand` (required) - a string describing the shell command to run when the hotkey is pressed;
 * `onlyIn` (optional) - a string array of [bundle IDs](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) of apps that this hotkey should only be triggered in.
+* `displayNotification` (optional) - a boolean flag determining whether to show a banner notification whenever this command runs, default false.
+* `workingDirectory` (optional) - a string path to the directory at which to run the specified shell command, defaults to `"/"`, takes precedence over the global setting.

 Here’s a handy command for getting a bundle ID value for any given app: